wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 source env/bin/activate
 ```

-The packages installed above are:
+The commands above installed the following packages:

-1. 'Django': the Django framework package
+1. `Django`: the Django framework package.
-2. 'djangorestframework': the Django REST framework for creating APIs in Django
+2. `djangorestframework`: the Django REST framework for creating APIs in Django.
-3. 'django-cors-headers': the Django-cors-headers allow our API to make cross-origin requests to other servers
+3. `django-cors-headers`: Allows our API to make cross-origin requests to other servers.
-4. 'vonage': the Vonage Python server SDK
+4. `vonage`: the Vonage Python server SDK.

 ### Create a Django project